Typhoon Joan (1997): Meteorological history

 In the first week of October 1997, westerly winds near the equator in the western Pacific Ocean produced troughs - extended areas of low pressure - at a low latitude in the northern and southern hemisphere.
 The system in the South Pacific eventually developed into Tropical Cyclone Lusi, while the trough in the northern hemisphere eventually spawned two systems - Typhoon Ivan formed to the west, and the system that would eventually become Typhoon Joan developed along the eastern periphery.
 By October 10, the eastern system consisted of an area of poorly-organized convection, moving slowly to the northwest.
 On the next day, satellite imagery suggested a circulation had developed.
 The system increased in size and the convection organized further, prompting the Joint Typhoon Warning Center (JTWC) to initiate advisories on Tropical Depression 28W on October 13.
 Also on that day, the Japan Meteorological Agency (JMA) estimated that a tropical depression had developed near the Marshall Islands.

 After its development, the depression turned more to the west, intensifying into Tropical Storm Joan on October 14.
 Early in the storm's duration, neither the JTWC nor most tropical cyclone forecast models anticipated significant strengthening beyond 1-minute winds of 185 km/h; this was due to a fairly weak monsoon trough and normal atmospheric pressures in the region.
 Late on October 15, the JTWC upgraded Joan to typhoon status, and the JMA followed suit the next day.
-Over a 36‑hour period beginning at 1800 UTC on October 15, the JTWC estimated that the pressure decreased by 100 mbar, or roughly 2.4 mbar per hour; based on the agency's assessment, Joan underwent explosive deepening during that time, reaching an estimated minimum pressure of 872 mbar.
+Over a 36‑hour period beginning at 1800 UTC on October 15, the JTWC estimated that the pressure decreased by 100 mbar, or roughly 2.4 mbar per hour; based on the agency's assessment, Joan underwent explosive deepening during that time, reaching an estimated minimum pressure of 872 mbar, and maximum 1-minute sustained winds of 295 km/h.
 Near peak intensity, Joan had a well-defined eye within a circular area of very deep convection, organized to such an extent that it warranted a Dvorak rating of at least T8.0, the highest number on the scale used to estimate tropical cyclone intensities via satellite imagery.
 If the estimate were correct, it would make Joan among the top five Pacific typhoons on record.
-On October 17, the JTWC estimated 1-minute peak winds of 295 km/h, making Joan a super typhoon, the ninth of the season.
-By contrast, the JMA estimated peak 10-minute winds of 195 km/h with a pressure of 905 mbar.
+At 0000 UTC on October 17, the JTWC estimated peak 1-minute sustained winds of 295 km/h, making Joan a super typhoon, the ninth of the season, only 18 hours before Typhoon Ivan would also reach the same peak windspeed.
+By contrast, the JMA estimated peak 10-minute winds in Joan of 195 km/h with a pressure of 905 mbar.